evanmurray99/evanmurray99.github.io/README.md

 #### Github

 * Create a GitHub account, as it is required for using GitHub Pages.
-GitHub will be used to host your websites repository.
+GitHub will be used to host your website's repository.
 	* 	Users can create a new account [here](https://github.com/signup).

 #### Git